Ahmed5720/CBCT-Guided-3DGR-CT/README.md

 ## Discussion & Future Work

-The CBCT initialization result reveals an important nuance: **prior quality must be assessed in terms of consistency with the optimization target, not just structural accuracy**.
+The CBCT initialization result show an important observation: **prior quality must be assessed in terms of consistency with the optimization target, not just structural accuracy**.
 A photometrically inconsistent prior (CBCT vs. CT projection data) can hinder convergence even when it provides better anatomical structure.

-Most promising future directions:

-- **Real CBCT projections as training target** — use actual CBCT sinograms instead of simulated CT projections, making the CBCT initialization fully consistent
-- **Hybrid initialization** — use CBCT for Gaussian spatial placement but seed intensities from FBP values
-- **Intensity pre-correction** — histogram-match CBCT to FBP before initialization to reduce HU bias

 ---